EricZinda/Perplexity/docs/devhowto/devhowtoMRSSolverSolutionCombinations.md

 ### Criteria Optimizations
 It is key to remember that between(1, 1) means *at least* if it isn't set to exactly.
     So, we should transform it to between(1, inf)?
+But then how do we represent "less than 3"?
+    between(0, 3, exactly)
+What about between 4 and 6: use exactly
+But: 1 file is 20 mb, doesn't mean "at least 1 file is 20 mb" because we might be adding them up and adding 2 up to get 20mb is not right

 But: delete 2 files
     (not all, just two)
     So in this case between(2, 2) doesn't mean "at least" it means exactly.